HardisonCo/.github/international/ukraine/ua-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with ua_Health systems in Ukraine.
+This document outlines how HMS-OMS is integrated with ua-health systems in Ukraine.